 - Resident participation in the assembling of structures to the greatest extent possible.

-- A built environment that demonstrates safety, affordability, energy-efficiency, and community identity.
+- A built environment that demonstrates safety, affordability, energy-efficiency, sustainability and community identity.

 - A vetting process based on relationship building.